marisacasillas/chatterlab/D2M2022/Casillas-D2M-Winter2022-Syllabus.md

 ### Thursday, 10 February 2022 (6.2):  Part 1

 #### Pre-class preparation
-* <span style="color:blue">Go through your existing code and make sure you have informative comments</span>
+* <span style="color:orange">Go through your existing code and make sure you have informative comments</span>
 * Install the `papaja` package in Rstudio (follow the instructions [here](https://github.com/crsh/papaja))
 * Read about the [basics of RMarkdown](https://r4ds.had.co.nz/r-markdown.html) in Hadley Wickham's _R for Data Science_